List of Star Trek: Enterprise characters: Thy'lek Shran

 In 2154, when Romulan spies threatened to start a war between Vulcan and Andoria, Shran captured Vulcan ambassador Soval and reluctantly tortured him to verify the location and strength of the Vulcan fleet, which Soval had leaked to him, believing it necessary to avert all-out war, but Shran distrusted this seemingly incredible information, suspecting that it could be a provocation or deliberate misinformation.
 When Soval refused to change his statements, lie, and thereby end the torture session, Shran found a new respect for the ambassador.
 Later, Shran's help was invaluable in exposing Romulan attempts to infiltrate the Vulcan government, and war was averted.
 Shortly after this, Shran became romantically linked with his tactical officer Talas.
 She initiated the pairing; Shran later told Jonathan Archer that he had the choice between arresting her and mating with her.
 He chose the latter.

 In 2154, Shran was devastated when the Kumari was destroyed by a remote controlled Romulan prototype ship, disguised as a Tellarite vessel.
 Nearly Shran's entire crew were lost, and his lover, Talas, later died from wounds she received in a firefight that occurred when Shran attempted to coerce a confession from the Tellarite ambassador.
-To avenge the deaths of his crew and Talas, Shran demanded to fight the ambassador in ritual combat, but Captain Archer claimed the right to substitute himself in the Tellarite's place.
+To avenge the deaths of his crew and Talas, Shran demanded to fight the ambassador in a ritualistic form of combat known as an Ushaan, but Captain Archer claimed the right to substitute himself in the Tellarite's place.
 Shran considered Archer a close friend and did not want to fight him, but Archer insisted, and fought Shran nearly to the death.
 Though Archer declined to kill Shran, the ritual was completed when Archer sliced off one of Shran's antennae, incapacitating him, and Shran's desire for revenge was satisfied.
 Later, Shran helped Archer contact an offshoot race of the Andorians, the Aenar, which led to the destruction of the Romulan prototype.
 On his way back to his homeworld, Shran wondered whether he would ever get another starship command, as the Andorian military tends to come down hard on any commander whose ship is lost.
 Computer records taken from the USS Defiant (NCC-1764) reveal that Shran eventually reached the rank of General.

 While initially resentful of the "pink-skins", Shran found that he actually admired and respected humans, particularly Captain Archer.
 He also has warmed to Vulcans, particularly Soval and T'Pol, whom he considers honorable people.
 Shran even made Archer an honorary member of the Andorian Guard, sometime after Archer became Earth's ambassador to Andoria.